facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 - The class `NativeSampleModule` is the actual Turbo Native Module class and it extends the `NativeSampleModuleCxxSpec` class which contains some glue code and boilerplate code to let this class behave as a Turbo Native Module.
 - Finally, we have the constructor, that accepts a pointer to the `CallInvoker`, to communicate with JS if needed and the function's prototype we have to implement.

-The `NativeSampleModule.cpp` files is the actual implementation of our Turbo Native Module and implements the constructor and the method that we declared in the specs.
+The `NativeSampleModule.cpp` file is the actual implementation of our Turbo Native Module and implements the constructor and the method that we declared in the specs.

 ## 4. Register the Module in the platform